gitdegu/git-101/README.md

 	4. applying the above command will show you the expected outcome "git remote -v" origin	https://github.com/gitdegu/git-102.git (fetch) origin	https://github.com/gitdegu/git-102.git (push)

-# Remove remote respository
+# Remove remote respository - git remote rm origin
 This is a sommand used to remove a remote repository.
 The command is going to excusted as follow
 	**git remote rm origin

-# Pushing to a remote repository
+# Pushing to a remote repository - git push -u origin master
 This is a command used to push a local master committed change to a remote master. the following are the outcome obtained after running the
 	git push -u origin master